therealbill/rdbuploader/docs/configuration.md

 By default rdbuploader will look to /etc/redis/rdbuploader.cfg, but can be passed a filepath/name on the command line to point it to a specific config file.
-This cofnig file will contain all options the program needs to operate.
+This config file will contain all options the program needs to operate.

 ## Format